kensanata/oddmuse6/README.md

 libraries installed.
 On Debian, you need `libssl-dev` but apparently versions 1.1.0f and 1.1.0g won't work.
 See
 [issue #34](https://github.com/jnthn/p6-io-socket-async-ssl/issues/34).
+You could decide to ignore SSL support and opt to have a web server act as a proxy which provides SSL.
+That's what I intend to do.
+In which case there is a terrible workaround available: run `zef install --force-test IO::Socket::Async::SSL` before you `zef install Oddmuse6`.

 🔥 Every now and then I run into the error `This type (NQPMu) does not support associative operations` while I'm working on the code.
 As it